eleven-dimension/eleven-dimension/README.md

 I am particularly interested in reinforcement learning and data structures, with some interest in mathematics.
 Recently, I have realized that I do not enjoy coding in a corporate environment and aspire to pursue research in these areas in the future.

+---

+DP on trees is truly stupendous.
+Even if I were hired by a high-paying company and envied by others, if I could only write large simulations all day without experiencing anything magical, then I'd rather kill myself.

 ### Interests

 #### Occult

 I self-study Bazi and Qimen Dunjia, and I have dabbled in tarot, astrology, Liu Yao, Liu Ren, and extraterrestrial topics.
 If you are interested in personal fate, feel free to contact me for a free consultation.

 #### Rhythm Games